 Almost everyone experiences some degree of pain during their lives, but chronic pain is a different matter.
 Pain that lasts for months and years can wreak havoc on your life in ways that are almost too numerous to count.
-If you’ve tried everything to manage your pain, with little success, Henry Liang DO, Christian Munk DO, Jonathan Force, MD, Nirvana Kundu, MD and Adam Tibble, MD, at Klarity Clinic can help.
-Through ketamine or ketamine/NAD+ combination infusion therapy, patients in Las Vegas, Denver, and Fairfield are finding much-needed relief from chronic pain.
+If you’ve tried everything to manage your pain, with little success, Henry Liang DO, Nirvana Kundu, MD and Adam Tibble, MD, at Klarity Clinic can help.
+Through ketamine or ketamine/NAD+ combination infusion therapy, patients in Las Vegas, and Fairfield are finding much-needed relief from chronic pain.
 To learn more, call or schedule an appointment using the online booking tool.

 Pain is your body’s way of saying that something is wrong.
 It signals your brain to send in healing resources.
 These resources cause inflammation while your body attempts to repair itself, often making your pain temporarily worse.
 If your body is unable to handle the problem, you’re left with not only chronic pain, but persistent inflammation.

 Chronic pain is defined as any pain that lasts for three to six months or more, though many people live with chronic pain for years.